Ollie Pope: International career

 In England's 2021 series against New Zealand, Pope made 84 runs in 4 innings, with a highscore of just 23.
-Due to a quad injury, Pope only played in the fourth Test against India in their tour of England, making scores of 81 and 2.
+Due to a quadriceps injury, Pope only played in the fourth Test against India in their tour of England, making scores of 81 and 2.
 Pope was included in England's squad for the 2021-22 Ashes.

 Pope was included in the England squad for the 2022 test series against New Zealand.
-In the second Test he made a career-best Test score of 145, which included 13 fours and 3 sixes.
+In the second Test he made a score of 145, which included 13 fours and 3 sixes.